hotwax/oms-documentation/deployment&configuration/tathya/chartsCreation/visualize&SaveChart.md

 Check the reasons mentioned below that explains why the Raw Mode is beneficial:

-In Tathya’s SQL Lab, when you choose the "Raw Records" mode, columns are automatically mapped based on the structure of your SQL query result set.
-This automatic mapping simplifies the process of visualizing the raw records in a tabular format or other suitable chart types.

-Here's how the automatic mapping works:

-**Column Names**
-The column names in your SQL query result set become the headers or fields in the table.
+- **Column Names** The column names in your SQL query result set become the headers or fields in the table.
 Each column in the result set is mapped to a corresponding column in the visualization.

-**Data Types**
-Tathya attempts to infer the data types of each column based on the values in the result set.
+- **Data Types** Tathya attempts to infer the data types of each column based on the values in the result set.
 This helps in appropriately formatting and displaying the data.

-**Automatic Table Creation**
-When you execute the query in "Raw Records" mode, Tathya automatically creates a table or chart with the mapped columns, displaying the individual records retrieved by the query.
+- **Automatic Table Creation** When you execute the query in "Raw Records" mode, Tathya automatically creates a table or chart with the mapped columns, displaying the individual records retrieved by the query.

-**Dynamic Mapping**
-The mapping is dynamic, meaning that if your SQL query result set structure changes (e.g., adding or removing columns), Tathya adjusts the mapping accordingly when you execute the query.
+- **Dynamic Mapping** The mapping is dynamic, meaning that if your SQL query result set structure changes (e.g., adding or removing columns), Tathya adjusts the mapping accordingly when you execute the query.

-**No Aggregation**
-Since "Raw Records" mode is focused on displaying individual records without aggregation, each row in the result set is treated as a separate data point.
+- **No Aggregation** Since "Raw Records" mode is focused on displaying individual records without aggregation, each row in the result set is treated as a separate data point.

 ## Configure Additional Chart Settings

 When you are in "Raw Records" mode, you have additional options such as Filters, Ordering, and Row Limit.

-**Filters**
-Filters allow you to narrow down the rows displayed in your result set based on specific conditions.
+- **Filters** Filters allow you to narrow down the rows displayed in your result set based on specific conditions.
 You can filter the data to show only rows that meet certain criteria.

-This way you can define filter conditions for one or more columns, specifying criteria such as equality, inequality, or pattern matching.

-**Ordering**
-Ordering allows you to sort the result set based on one or more columns.
+- **Ordering** Ordering allows you to sort the result set based on one or more columns.
 You can specify the order (ascending or descending) for each column.

-This way you can choose columns by which the result set should be ordered, and specify the sorting order (ASC for ascending, DESC for descending).

-**Row Limit**
-Row Limit allows you to control the number of rows displayed in the result set.
+- **Row Limit** Row Limit allows you to control the number of rows displayed in the result set.
 This is particularly useful when dealing with large datasets, allowing you to view a manageable subset of the data.

-This way you can set a limit on the maximum number of rows to be displayed in the result set.
-This can help improve performance and make it easier to navigate through the data.
-The default number of rows is 1000.

 **Note:** Be cautious when using row limits, especially when conducting analysis or reporting.
 Setting a too-low limit might lead to incomplete insights, and it's essential to balance performance considerations with the need for comprehensive data.